-This article explains how to use solid-state drives or flash drives to speed up mechanical hard disks, reducing the computer boot time and making applications run faster.
+This document explains how to use solid-state drives or flash drives to speed up mechanical hard disks, reducing the computer boot time and making applications run faster.

 PrimoCache is able to utilize solid-state drives, flash drives or other fast storage devices as level-2 cache and store often-accessed data of disk into them.
 Cache contents stored in level-2 cache are persistent across computer reboots.
 Thus, PrimoCache can quickly provide needed data from level-2 cache each time computer boots up, without the need to read slow disk.
 Therefore this will greatly improve the overall performance.
 Certainly, this kind of improvement only aims at traditional mechanical hard disks on which Windows systems or applications are installed.